-Often there is so much that needs improving that it can feel very overwhelming for internal auditors to know where to start.
-Skilled internal auditors take a risk-based approach to prioritise their workload and use data analytics to know where to focus and avoid those time-consuming tedious activities.
+Often there is so much that needs improving that it can feel overwhelming for internal auditors to know where to start.
+Skilled internal auditors take a risk-based approach to prioritise their workload and use data analytics to know where to focus.
+This avoids those time-consuming, tedious activities.

-Top internal auditors know that by harnessing the power of data analytics across the entire audit lifecycle and aligning this to their strategic goals, they can gain a sharper focus on risk areas and wider business issues, whilst generating efficiencies throughout the audit process.
+Moreover, harnessing the power of data analytics across the entire audit lifecycle and aligning this to strategic goals has additional benefits.
+It provides internal auditors with a sharper focus on risk areas and wider business issues, whilst generating efficiencies.
+The very best auditors understand this.

 They are innovative

-At the heart of internal auditing is problem-solving, and the best problem solvers use creativity and innovation to address the issues that aren’t so black and white.
-With regulatory demands fluctuating, processes evolving and new technologies being adopted all the time, audit professionals are now expected to take a forward-looking approach to providing assurance, advisory and risk anticipation services.
+Problem-solving is at the heart of internal auditing, and the best problem solvers use creativity and innovation to address issues that aren’t so black and white.
+With regulatory demands, processes, and technology evolving all the time, audit professionals must take a forward-looking approach to providing assurance, advisory and risk anticipation services.

 They are team orientated

-Being able to foster positive relationships with internal audit colleagues not only symbolises a high degree of emotional intelligence but it also makes for a more seamless internal audit service.
+Being able to foster positive relationships across a team is essential.
+Not only does this show a high degree of emotional intelligence, but it also makes for a more seamless internal audit service.

-Auditors have varying levels of expertise to bring to the table and the highly integrated nature of this function requires intensive collaboration amongst peers, where individuals are supportive and willing to share their knowledge.
+Auditors have varying levels of expertise to bring to the table and the highly integrated nature of this function requires intensive collaboration amongst peers.
+Auditors should be supportive and willing to share their knowledge.
 Likewise, being able to influence, lead and empathise with other colleagues are all promising capabilities for audit leaders of the future.